๐ŸคBusiness Diplomacy

 Common Market

-• Free movement of labor and capital allows workers to seek employment and investors to deploy funds anywhere within the market
+A common market includes everything in a customs union plus the free movement of labor and capital.
+Workers can seek employment and investors can deploy funds anywhere within the market.

-• The European Economic Area (EEA) extends single-market benefits to non-EU members like Norway, demonstrating flexible integration models
+• The European Economic Area (EEA) extends single-market benefits to non-EU members like Norway and Iceland, demonstrating a flexible integration model where countries can participate in factor mobility without full EU membership.

-Compare: Customs Union vs. Common Market—customs unions free goods; common markets free factors of production (labor and capital).
-This distinction matters for FRQs on migration policy or foreign direct investment.
-If workers can legally move across borders, you're beyond a customs union.
+Compare: Customs Union vs. Common Market: customs unions free goods; common markets free factors of production (labor and capital).
+This distinction matters for questions on migration policy or foreign direct investment.
+If workers can legally move across borders within the bloc, you're beyond a customs union.

 Deep Integration: Unified Economic Governance